 *entity_name syntax in SAL.

 Speechly provides multiple off-the-shelf speech recognition models for different uses.
-These can be further optimized to your specific use case with audio adaptation and text adaptation.
+Conformer RNN-T models can be further optimized to your specific use case with audio adaptation and text adaptation.

 NLU (Natural language understanding)